 Big Ten Schools are well-regarded academically.
-Northwestern is ranked as the #12 National University by US News.
+Northwestern is ranked as the #10 National University by US News.
 The other Big Ten schools are considered to be some of the best public universities in the country.
-US News ranks the University of Michigan as the #4 public university (#29 National University), University of Illinois and the University of Wisconsin are ranked at #11, Penn State at #14, Ohio State at #16, University of Maryland at #19, Purdue at #21, University of Minnesota at #25, Rutgers at #28, Indiana University and Michigan State at #29, the University of Iowa at #34, and the University of Nebraska-Lincoln at #47.
+US News ranks the University of Michigan as the #3 public university (#23 National University), University of Illinois and the University of Wisconsin are ranked in the top 15, and many others are ranked highly as well.

 They Offer the Benefits of Large Universities

 Outside of Northwestern, Big Ten schools are all large public universities, so they offer all of the advantages of attending a large state school.
 They offer a wider variety of degrees and programs than smaller colleges.
-At Penn State, there are 110 different possible majors.
-For comparison, at Amherst College, one of the best liberal arts colleges in the country, there are only 40 different majors.
+At Penn State, there are more than 160 different possible majors.
+For comparison, at Amherst College, one of the best liberal arts colleges in the country, there are only 38 different majors.

 At the University of Iowa, there are unique, specialized majors like actuarial science, rhetoric and composition, athletic training, and music therapy.
 At the University of Minnesota, you can major in construction management or apparel and textiles.

 Also, there are a wide variety of extracurricular activities.
 Because of the quantity of students at these schools, there are tons of student organizations, clubs, and fraternities and sororities.
-At the University of Maryland, there are 74 Greek organizations and 68 cultural organizations, including the Bengali Student Club, the NAACP, the Vietnamese Student Association, and The Association of Minority Future Educators.
-At Johns Hopkins, a private college in Maryland, there are only 22 Greek organizations.
+At the University of Maryland, there are more than 70 Greek organizations and 60+ cultural organizations, including the Argentine Tango Club, the NAACP, the Pride Alliance, and the Vietnamese Student Association.
+At Johns Hopkins, a private college in Maryland, there are only 23 Greek organizations.

 Because public colleges are subsidized by state governments, the cost of attendance for in-state residents is lower.
-The tuition and mandatory fees for a Michigan resident at Michigan State University are $13,650, and they're $36,360 for an out-of-state student.
-At Indiana University, tuition and fees for an in-state student are $10,388.
-Average tuition at private colleges for the 2014-2015 school year was $31,231.
+The tuition for a Michigan resident at Michigan State University is $14,850, and it’s $40,662 for an out-of-state student.

-At Northwestern, the lone private college in the Big Ten, tuition and fees are $49,047 annually.
-However, Northwestern does meet 100% of demonstrated financial need and the average financial aid package is $41,952.
+At Northwestern, the lone private college in the Big Ten, tuition is $63,468 annually.
+However, Northwestern does meet 100% of demonstrated financial need and provides generous financial aid packages.